alinocco/intourist-telegram-bot/README.md

 - [x] Decide the tools for Web side of application: **Django**, FastAPI, or custom solution.
 Most likely, it will be Django because of its access to Admin Panel available out-of-the-box.
 Telegram bot will be implemented inside Django monolith with webhook approach
+- [ ] Implement Backend on Django
+- [ ] Implement Backend on FastAPI
+- [ ] Implement Telegram Bot with Long Polling
-- [ ] Implement the chosen framework project with existing Telegram Bot code
+- [ ] Implement Telegram Bot with Webhooks
-- [ ] Implement proper admin panel
+- [ ] Implement Admin Panel
-- [ ] Provide integration with Trello to track clients/reservations/payments
+- [ ] Implement Trello Integration to track tours/clients/signups

 #### Telegram-bot with Trello Integration